Monitoring Fabric with Capacity Metrics

 The overview page shows the most critical health indicators at a glance:

 • CU Utilization Trend: Line chart showing CU consumption percentage over time.
 Sustained utilization above 80% indicates you are approaching capacity limits.
-Sustained utilization below 20% suggests over-provisioning.
+Sustained utilization below 20% suggests over-provisioning — you may be paying for capacity you do not need.

 • Top Items by CU: Ranked list of Fabric items (datasets, notebooks, pipelines) consuming the most CUs.
-This identifies optimization targets.
+This identifies your optimization targets — the Pareto principle applies here.
+In most environments, 10-15% of items consume 70-80% of capacity.

 Workload Breakdown Page